What Is an Employment Verification Letter?

 Dear Hiring Manager,

-This letter is to certify the past employment of Michael Lawson.
-He was employed at Greenfield Solutions, Inc. as a Senior Marketing Analyst from March 12, 2021, to September 30, 2024.
-The company is located at 733 Market Street, Los Angeles, CA 90017.
+This letter certifies Michael Lawson’s past employment.
+He worked at Greenfield, Inc., as a Business Analyst from March 2021 to September 2024.
+The company resides at 733 Market Street, Los Angeles, CA 90017.

 If you have any questions, please don’t hesitate to contact me at (213) 555-1199 or [email protected].